lasseebert/dotfiles/README.md

 ## What?

-Will do a lot of good stuff:

-* Essential libs like git, fish and vim
-* Switch to fish shell
-* Symlink all dotfiles
+All my config files for e.g. my editor, shell, terminal

 ## How

-Just run the `install` bash script
+Just run the `install` bash script to symlink files